hjwp/pip-install-geckodriver/README.md

     # or
     pip install --user geckodriver

 For any platform.
-Releasese will track https://github.com/mozilla/geckodriver/releases
+Releases will track https://github.com/mozilla/geckodriver/releases

 ## TODOS